Daddy, I got owie!

 Second, touch that is applied at a moderate speed will generate signals that are transmitted on C-tactile fibers to areas in the limbic system that create an experience of pleasant, sensual touch, which will further enhance descending inhibition.

 And lastly, the mere fact that one is being touched in a caring way creates a primate social grooming effect that will further enhance descending inhibition via oxytocin release.

 With an understanding of how pain is modulated, it becomes clear that what makes a therapist effective has much less to do with manual techniques and far more to do with one’s ability to induce descending inhibition.

-Mark Olson is the owner and director of the Pacific Center for Awareness & Bodywork in Kaua`i and Affinity Wellness Education in Florida.
+Mark Olson, Ph.D., LMT is the director of the Pacific Center for Awareness and Bodywork in Kaua`i and Affinity Wellness Education in Florida.

 He has an M.A. in Education and a Ph.D. in Neuroscience, specializing in Cognitive and Behavioral Neuropsychology and Neuroanatomy from the University of Illinois where he studied memory, attention, and eye movements.